 The Tragic Real Life Story Of Val Kilmer

-The former matinee idol who played a dying Doc Holiday came so close himself and never wanted anyone to know.
-This brush with death has taken a toll.
-A star who once had Cher on his arm and every studio at his call, now lives a lonely life.
-His leading man looks are today degraded by pain — his once-booming actor's voice crushed into a pinched, mournful growl.
+A star who once had Cher on his arm and every studio at his call, spent his final days living a lonely life.
+His leading man looks were degraded by pain — his once-booming actor's voice crushed into a pinched, mournful growl until his untimely death at 65 in the spring of 2025.
 This is the tragic story of Val Kilmer.

 Kilmer says the breakup of his family and home took a toll on him emotionally and strained his relationship with his father.
 "I was quiet," he says.
 "More contemplative than outgoing ...
 Things didn't go well between me and my father for a very long time."